neuralprobe/my-digital-garden/_notes/HP) Memory Hierarchy Design.md

 ---

-## Ninth Opt.: Compiler-Controlled Prefetching to Reduce Miss Penalty or Miss Rate
+## \#9.
+Compiler-Controlled Prefetching to Reduce Miss Penalty or Miss Rate

 - Alternative to hardware prefetching for the compiler?